richardjalba/mern-ecommerce/README.md

 Now I created CheckoutSteps component for breadcrumbs through the purchase process.
 Which I bring into the shippingScreen and into App.js as a route.

 Next I create and build out the PaymentScreen.
 Where I use paymentMethod for setState.
 In the cartConstants, I put in CART_SAVE_PAYMENT_METHOD.
 Which is brought into cartActions as a function savePaymentMethod; and also saves data to localStorage.

+Now I create and build out the PlaceOrderScreen, which takes in the cart state.
+In the backend, I make an orderController that uses a POST request, as well as orderRoutes.

+Back in the frontend, we want to be able to place an order.
+So I create orderConstants, orderReducers, and orderActions.
+Then I modify the PlaceOrderScreen.